meanbee/magecert/eav.md

 - Credit Memo Item
 - Credit Memo Comment

-The reason that EAV is used is so that they can have an underdetermined number of properties and therefore remain flexible.
+The reason that EAV is used is so that they can have an undetermined number of properties and therefore remain flexible.

 ### Advantages